bkmgit/JUBE/CONTRIBUTING.md

 If You are an employee and have created the Contribution as part of your employment, You need to have Your employers approval as a Legal Entity.

 If you are a Legal Entity you must provide and update a list of your employees that will contribute to the Material, as well as your contact information.
-All contributions of employees must be individualy attributable to each one.
+All contributions of employees must be individually attributable to each one.

 #### Definitions